kristo-godari/wordpress-on-docker/Readme.md

 Don't like reading, want some action, jump to: [Setup procedure](#setup-procedure)

 ## Conceptual design
-Check out the conceptual design here: [Conceptual Design](docs/conceptual-design.md)
+Check out the conceptual design here: [Conceptual Design](docs/conceptual-design.md) to understand the big picture.

 ## Prerequisite for running this project in production
 - Have a Virtual machine somewhere